 In simple words, typography is the style and way of presentation of the text.
 When a company is developing a brand identity, a persistent type of font should be used, each with a particular reason.
 Typography enables you to create a particular context and have a certain personality.
 It can be modern, vintage, romantic, shy or rigid just by selecting an appropriate typeface and creating it correctly.
 Work on your typography so that it helps you to express the personality of your brand.
 A professional logo designer can help you to create appropriate typography which can help your brand in the promotion.

 Individuals perceive your brand through words in various situations.
 Whether they are seeing a message on your tv advertisement, viewing your website page or having a look at the name of your product, it’s an experience for a customer.
 Branding is the experience customers have with your business, so to have a positive brand image it is important to provide a positive experience to customers through your products or services.

-As per Nielson stated, web users have the topmost complaint of small font sizes and poor contrast while reading on the digital medium and we have surely experienced the difficulty of trying to read small text.
-This is considered as small and insignificant typographic errors lead to poor customer experience and therefore, a negative impact on your brand.
+As per Nielson stated, web users have the topmost complaints about small font sizes and poor contrast while reading on the digital medium and we have surely experienced the difficulty of trying to read small text.
+This is considered a small and insignificant typographic errors lead to poor customer experience and therefore a negative impact on your brand.